Kajol1506/Kajol1506/README.md

 ![Visitors](https://komarev.com/ghpvc/?username=Kajol1506&color=blueviolet)

+## 💡 Favorite Quote
+"The best way to predict the future is to create it." – Abraham Lincoln.

 ## 🔨 What I'm Currently Working On

-💻 UI/UX Intern at Envidox Solutions – Designing and improving user interfaces & experiences for real-world projects.
+💻 **UI/UX Intern at Envidox Solutions** – Designing and improving user interfaces & experiences for real-world projects.
-🚀 Learning Full-Stack Development – Focusing on Java (Spring Boot) for backend, MySQL for database management, and HTML, CSS, JavaScript for frontend basics.
-Exploring React.js / Angular for modern frontend development.
+🚀 **Learning Full-Stack Development** – Focusing on **Java (Spring Boot)** for backend, **MySQL** for database management, and **HTML, CSS, JavaScript** for frontend basics.
+Exploring **React.js / Angular** for modern frontend development.
-🎯 Practicing DSA in Java – Solving problems on GeeksforGeeks (GFG) and following Striver’s DSA Sheet for structured preparation.
+🎯 **Practicing DSA in Java** – Solving problems on GeeksforGeeks (GFG) and following Striver’s DSA Sheet for structured preparation.